 You can also use the detailed feedback in your online score report or speak with your school counselor about your scores to see which skills need the most improvement.
 Keep in mind that these benchmarks are intended to help you better prepare for life after high school and shouldn’t keep you from pursuing college or enrolling in challenging courses.

 A percentile rank is a number between 1 and 99 that shows how you scored compared to other students.
 It represents the percentage of students whose scores fall at or below your score.
 For example, a test-taker in the 57th percentile scored higher than or equal to 57 percent of test-takers.

 The Nationally Representative Sample percentile compares your score to the scores of typical 11th- and 12th-grade U.S. students.

-The User Percentile — National compares your score to the scores of typical college-bound U.S. 11th- and 12th-grade SAT takers.
+The User Percentile compares your score to the actual scores of recent graduates who took the new SAT during high school.